harveyramer/harvey-ramer-blog/src/pages/blog/2020-05-04-focus-on-the-easy-bits-ci-cd-with-azure-and-github.md

 ### Authorizing Azure

 At the outset of this tutorial, you logged in to Azure with the command `az login`.
 This redirected you to a browser and authorized your local command line to access resources on your behalf.
-In order to authorize Github to deploy your project for you, you will need to create a [Service Principal](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest).
+Now you will create a [Service Principal](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest) which will be used to authorize Github to deploy on your behalf.
 If you followed along on our [previous tutorial](/blog/2020-04-26-get-the-drop-on-the-cloud-nodejs-and-azure), you already have an application running in Azure.
 Replace the tokens `{My App Name}`, `{My Azure Subscription Id}`, and `{My App Service Plan Id}` then execute the following command.

 ```
 // Your command will look like this: